IsaacWoods/poplar/book/introduction/index.md

 Please note that this book (like the rest of the OS!) is still very early in development and not at all complete.
 If anything is unclear, please [file an issue](https://github.com/IsaacWoods/pebble/issues)!

-**Some things documented in this book don't exist in Pebble yet.
-I use the book as in-progress documentation as I design stuff so I don't have to keep it all in my head.**
+**This book is not always up to date, and needs to document a lot more to be very useful.
+If you have questions not covered by the book, please don't hesitate to contact me through other channels and I'll do my best to answer them.
+I aim to keep this book up to date, but I do not have enough time to make that a reality at the moment - sorry.**

 ### What is Pebble?
 At heart, Pebble is a microkernel written in the [Rust programming language](https://rust-lang.org).
-Pebble becomes an "OS" when it's combined with other packages such as display and window servers, filesystems and user applications.
+Pebble becomes an "OS" when it's combined with other packages such as drivers, filesystems and user applications.

 Pebble is designed to be a modern microkernel, supporting a minimal system call interface and first-class support for message-passing-based IPC between userspace processes.
 Versatile message-passing allows
 Pebble to move much more out of the kernel than traditionally possible.
 For example, the kernel has no concept of a filesystem or of files - instead, the VFS and all filesystems are implemented entirely in